GT-ARC/opaca-core/doc/environments.md

 The default execution environment is to run the Agent Containers on a Docker installed on the same host where the Runtime Platform itself is running.
 Of course, this requires Docker to be installed and accessible on the host.
 Alternatively, the `REMOTE_DOCKER_HOST`, `REMOTE_DOCKER_PORT` environment variables can be used to configure a remote Docker host.

 The typical use case for this is development and testing, but it can also be used for productive use, especially if no Kubernetes is available.

+Keep in mind that, when running the Agent Containers on a remote Docker or Kubernetes host, the Runtime Platform itself must also be accessible to the Agent Containers, otherwise they will not be able to route any outgoing communication to other Agent Containers over the platform (but otherwise they will run just fine).

 ### Kubernetes